tripjotsingh2505/stock-market-price-prediction-dashboard/README.md

 ---

 ## ⚙️ Feature Engineering — 30+ Technical Indicators

+Raw OHLCV data alone is a poor predictor — the real signal lives in *derived* features.
+Every indicator below was computed from scratch using Pandas and NumPy (no TA-Lib dependency), keeping the pipeline fully transparent and portable.
+Features span multiple timeframes, capturing short-term momentum, medium-term trend, and long-term price memory simultaneously.

 ```
 Moving Averages    →  MA7 · MA21 · MA50 · MA200